kibook/s1kd-tools/s1kd-dmrl/README.md

 -N
 Omit issue/in-work numbers from the filenames of created CSDB objects.

+-q
+Do not report errors when any of the CSDB objects already exist.

 -s
 Do not create CSDB objects, only output the s1kd-new\* commands to create them.